 The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
 The lease payments associated with these leases are charged directly to profit or loss on a straight-line basis over the lease term.
-During the years ended December 31, 2021 and 2020, all of the Company's leases are short-term leases with a term of 12 months or less and are charged directly to profit or loss on a straight-line basis over the lease term.
+During the years ended December 31, 2022 and 2021, all of the Company's leases were short-term leases with a term of 12 months or less and were charged directly to profit or loss on a straight-line basis over the lease term.
+As at December 31, 2022, the Company did not have any outstanding leases.